Best small 4x4s to buy 2022

 The most practical small 4x4s are slightly larger again, and it's crossovers that once again take pride of place here.
 The Nissan Qashqai set the template for the class, with its raised ride height within hatchback dimensions, and rivals from Peugeot, Renault, SEAT, Hyundai, Kia and more have pushed the boundaries of the class even further.
 Again if you want AWD, it's the top-spec versions of these that are the ones to go for, as the entry-level cars offer more economical front-wheel drive as standard.

-Elsewhere, the Dacia Duster sits in a class of its own, by offering rugged durability, crossover-sized space and outstanding value for money all rolled into one, while the Subaru XV has a permanent 4WD system that gives it more off-road ability than most owners are likely to ever need, although it's not quite as spacious as its rivals.
+Elsewhere, the Dacia Duster sits in a class of its own, by offering rugged durability, crossover-sized space and outstanding value for money all rolled into one, while the Jeep Renegade can be fitted with a 4WD system that gives it more off-road ability than most owners are likely to ever need, although it's not quite as spacious as its rivals.

 Best small 4x4s to buy now